cjtheham/cjtheham/README.md

 👋 Hi there - I'm CJ.

 You'll mostly find me writing code for amateur radio based applications.
 I no longer do it professionally.
+I also spend my free time hunting for countries on HF radio, and playing Old School Runescape.

 - 🔭 I’m currently working on [dx-logger](https://github.com/cjtheham/dx-logger) - a web-based amateur radio QSO logging platform.
 - 🌱 I'm currently studying for a bachelor's in electrical engineering.